Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: Data analysis

-Systematic uncertainties presented in the background model have different sources, with the most relevant at the ROI being uncertainties in the: MLP event selection efficiencies; determination of the precise location of background sources in the crystals' PMTs; evaluation of the parameters that describe the crystals' energy resolution distribution of Equation \ref{eq:poisson}; non-proportionality impact on the calibration; measurement of the activity of each background component; and depth of the surface $^{210}$Pb in the crystals.
 The background model used in this analysis is the same described in the recent COSINE-100 WIMP search \cite{cosinewimpnew}, with the only difference being that a scaled Poisson distribution is considered instead of a Gaussian distribution when correcting the spectra of background components by the energy resolution effect.
-This is important to match the energy resolution correction applied to the WIMP-electron interaction signals with the correction of background components spectra.
-The main different results to the final background model are generated by radioisotopes that produce few photoelectrons, since the shape of the scaled Poisson function differs from the Gaussian function at very low energy depositions.
-Thus, $^{22}$Na, $^{109}$Cd, and $^{113}$Sn cosmogenic isotopes are the components which differed the most with the modification of energy resolution function, due to their emission of X-rays and Auger electrons near the 0.7 keV threshold.
-Nevertheless, when compared to the official COSINE-100 crystals background model \cite{set3background}, the change in the energy resolution distribution marginally increased the number of events of the background model spectrum, up to a maximum of 2\% in the first energy bin.
+This is important to match the energy resolution correction applied to the DM-electron interaction signals with the correction of background components spectra.
+The main different results to the final background model are generated by radioisotopes that generate few photoelectrons, since the shape of the scaled Poisson function differs from the Gaussian function at very low energy depositions.
+Thus, $^{22}$Na, $^{109}$Cd, and $^{113}$Sn cosmogenic isotopes are the components which differed the most with the modification of the energy resolution function, due to their emission of X-rays and Auger electrons near the 0.7 keV threshold.
+Nevertheless, when compared to the official COSINE-100 crystals background model \cite{set3background}, the change in the energy resolution distribution marginally increased the number of events in the background model spectrum, up to a maximum of 2\% in the first energy bin.